 SCITT route (non-salaried)

-- Bursaries available for most subjects
+- Bursaries available for some subjects

 - Pay tuition fees